codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do fish live in salt water?
-Because pepper makes them sneeze!
+People saying 'boo! to their friends has risen by 85% in the last year....
+That's a frightening statistic.

 ## Daily Trivia

-What does GHz stand for?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. Gigahotz
+ 1. Stagefright
- 2. Gigahetz
+ 2. Shellshock
- 3. Gigahatz
+ 3. Heartbleed
- 4. Gigahertz
+ 4. Bashbug

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Shellshock
 </details>